Jenny-Dup/Jenny-Dup/README.md

 From frontline care to backend brilliance, blending empathy and engineering to build impactful solutions! 🚀

-My hobbies include puzzle-solving, etymology, and diving into the latest health-science literature 📗
+My hobbies include puzzle-solving, etymology, and diving into the latest scientific literature 📗

 Women in STEM ⭐💪